MicrosoftDocs/Viva/Viva/engage/integrate-viva-engage-with-other-apps/migrate-classic-to-conversations-webparts.md

     - **Topic** displays the most recent conversations tagged with this topic.
 Select this option if the Classic Highlights web part displays the feed for a topic, and enter the topic name.

 3. **Delete the old feed and publish the new one**
-    1. When you're done setting up the new feed, delete the old feed using the trash can on the top left edge.
+    1. Use the trash can icon at the top left edge of the feed to delete your previous classic feed.

     1. Publish the page.